sven-hash/docs/versioned_docs/version-stable/run-nym-nodes/nodes/requester.md

 :::

-If you have access to a server, you can run the nym-network-requester, which allows Nym users to make outbound network requests from your server.
+If you have access to a server, you can run the Network Requester, which allows Nym users to make outbound network requests from your server.

-The nym-network-requester is NOT an open proxy.
-It ships with a file called `allowed.list.sample`, which contains URLs used by the Blockstream Green and Electrum cryptographic wallets.
+The Network Requester is **not** an open proxy.
+It ships with a file called `allowed.list.sample`, which contains URLs used by the Blockstream Green and Electrum cryptographic wallets, which can be modified with the URLs of the web services it will connect to according to the whim of the maintainer of that instance.

 ### Running your nym client

-Before initalising your nym-network-requester, you must initalise an instance of the nym-client binary for it to listen to.
+Before initalising your Network Requester, you must initalise an instance of the nym-client binary for it to listen to.

 First of all, choose which gateway to connect your client to.
 Active gateways can be found in the 'Gateways' [section of the explorer](https://sandbox-explorer.nymtech.net/nym/gateways).